Q What is the Judiciary

 Q How can I lodge a complaint against a Magistrate?

 A Any conduct by a Magistrate that is alleged to be improper may be reported to the Judicial Head of the Court (A Regional Court President or a Chief Magistrate) wherein the Magistrate concerned presides.
 The matter will then be forwarded to the Magistrates Commission; the body that is tasked with investigating and conducting disciplinary hearings on matters involving Magistrates.

 Q How can I contact the Magistrates Commission?

-A The Magistrates Commission can be contacted through Mr AD Schoeman, Secretary.
+A The Magistrates Commission can be contacted through Mr Mahomed Dawood, Secretary.

 Q How do I address a Magistrate?
 A Magistrates are referred to as Your Worship.

 A The South African Judicial Education Institute (SAJEI) co-ordinates all training and related matters for all Judicial Officers.
 Click here for more information on SAJEI